datum360/Datum360-API-User-Guides/Matthew/CLS360/Attribute/GET Attributes.md

 # GET /domains/{domHdl}/attributes

 ## Description
-Gets all attributes or a single attribute by name, for the Class Library/Domain specified.
+Gets all attributes or a single attribute by name, for the class library/domain specified.
 Only the attribute summary is returned i.e Hdl, Name etc. To get further information, pass the attribute handle to the API `GET /domains/{domHdl}/classes/{clsHdl}`

 ## Required Capabilities
 * CanUseAPI